P0618RO: “…The entire header

 wbuffer_convert.
 These features are hard to use correctly, and there are doubts about whether they are even specified correctly.
 Users should use dedicated text-processing libraries instead…”

-(update: for the comprehensive “all in one” solution please head here )
+(In a rush?
+For the comprehensive “all in one” solution please goto here )

 [Note: metacall base article]